Posts Tagged ‘kyoto-style garden sonoma county’

 By Michael Alliger, Master Pruner

-A 1.5 hour-long guided tour of the Osmosis Kyoto-style Meditation garden will be conducted by Osmosis founder Michael Stusser and tree pruning expert Michael Alliger.
+A 2.5 hour-long guided tour of the Osmosis meditation garden will be conducted by Osmosis founder Michael Stusser and tree pruning expert Michael Alliger.
 This garden makes extensive use of stone, water and deer resistant plants to express the tranquil feeling of a Japanese style design.

 Visitors will be treated to an in-depth look at the underlying Zen themes built into the rock arrangements and pond layout, as well as information about the planting themes and plant materials.
 The garden has been built over a period of many years and was designed by the preeminent landscape designer, Robert Ketchell, of Britain.

-Tour followed by Cedar Enzyme Footbaths, tea and snacks.
+Tour includes Cedar Enzyme Footbaths, tea and snacks.